anynines/a9s-kubernetes-training/website/docs/docker/40-simple-web-app.md

     '<h1>Hello World!</h1>'
     end

 Binding to the special IP address `0.0.0.0` is a general way to bind a process to all IP addresses.
 While this is convenient, it may be dangerous if the machine had a public IP address and binding to it would be unintended.
-In this case, there are only two network device and it is ok to bind to both of them, so binding to `0.0.0.0` is acceptable.
+In this case, there are only two network devices and it is ok to bind to both of them, so binding to `0.0.0.0` is acceptable.

 Create a new container image version `0.2.0`: